Entanglement phase transition with spin glass criticality

 where $S_{\text{GS}}(B_A)$ is the ground-state entropy of the instance of Hamiltonian~\eqref{eq:Hamiltonian} with interaction graph $G_A$ and its associated matrix $B_A$.
 Equation~\eqref{eq:EntropyMap} is our main result.

 Equation~\eqref{eq:EntropyMap} establishes an exact correspondence between the entanglement entropy of the post-measurement state in our random quantum circuit ensemble and the ground-state entropy of a spin-glass model.
+Note that while we can also calculate the entanglement entropy in Eqs.~\eqref{eq:EntanglementEntropy} and ~\eqref{eq:EntropyMap} using the stabilizer formalism~\cite{hamma_ground_2005, hamma_bipartite_2005, nahum_quantum_2017}, our result gives Eq.~\eqref{eq:EntropyMap} a physical meaning.
 The parameter controlling the entropy in both models is $ \alpha \equiv |A|/N$.
+In the spin glass model, $\alpha$ is the number of interactions per spin.
 In the random quantum circuit model, $\alpha$ is the number of measured interaction qubits to spin qubits (a measurement rate).
-In the spin glass model, $\alpha$ is the number of interactions per spin.
+This differs from other work on random quantum circuits, where the measurement rate refers to the probability of measuring any qubit during each layer of the circuit.

 We can go further and obtain an exact expression for the ensemble-averaged entanglement entropy by exploiting the correspondence to the spin glass.
 The mean ground-state entropy density of the unfrustrated $p$-spin model at a given $\alpha$ is given by~\cite{monasson_course_2007}